RichardBack/PetHotelManagement/README.md

 - **Programming Languages**: Java, Python, C++, HTML/CSS, JavaScript
 - **Software Engineering**: Object-Oriented Programming (OOP), Design Patterns
 - **Database Management**: SQL, Data Structures

 ---

+## Professional Self-Assessment

+Completing the coursework throughout my Computer Science program at SNHU and developing this ePortfolio has allowed me to effectively showcase my strengths in software development.
+Throughout my journey, I have worked on various projects that highlight my proficiency in **software engineering and desing**, **algorithms and data structures**, **database management**, and **security**.

+Some of the key skills I've developed include:
+- Collaborating effectively in a team environment to solve problems.
+- Communicating technical concepts clearly to stakeholders.
+- Demonstrating deep knowledge of **software engineering and design**, **algorithms and data structures**, and **database**  practices.
+- Ensuring **database security** and optimizing code for performance.

+This ePortfolio encapsulates the technical growth I’ve made during the program, including improvements I’ve made to the projects like the **Pet Hotel Management System**.
+It demonstrates my ability to adapt, optimize, and ensure security in software systems, making me prepared for a successful career in software development.

+---